 Dr. Daniel Soodjinda, Assistant Professor of Liberal Studies and Teacher Education, Project Director of CSU Dgital Ambassadors Program firstname.lastname@example.org (209) 664-6607

 This project is a first of its kind, focused on developing cases of digital applications in teacher preparation and specifically addressing the Common Core State Standards in Mathematics (CCSS-M) and the Next Generation Science Standards (NGSS).
 The processes developed and lessons learned in carrying out the program have significant implications for the many universities across California and the nation.
 The program provides approaches for preparing faculty to advance technology and pedagogical content knowledge for future teachers, with special attention to the science, mathematics, engineering and technology (STEM) disciplines.

-The cases prepared by the 2012-13 CSU Digital Ambassadors are below, with links to their individual reports.
+The cases prepared by the 2014-15 CSU Digital Ambassadors are below, with links to their individual portfolios.

 We want to share the vast resources the Digital Ambassadors used over the 2012-2013 academic year.
 Below is an annotated list of the platforms, software, applications, and tools that were important in helping these educators think about exciting new ways to teach and new opportunities for students to demonstrate their learning.

 Free, interactive software for geometry, algebra, statistics and calculus